datduong/ClassifyFovealHypoplasia/README.md

 ## Instruction

+### Pre-train on free large dataset

 Because our Foveal Hypoplasia dataset is small, we need to borrow the power of a larger auxilary dataset.
 You must download [this dataset](https://data.mendeley.com/datasets/rscbjbr9sj/3) which contains about 100k images ([their paper](https://pubmed.ncbi.nlm.nih.gov/29474911/)).

-We trained our own EfficientNetB4 on these 100k images ([script](https://github.com/datduong/ClassifyFovealHypoplasia/blob/5cffa3ea8694d25b89bde3dab07b04895cf0da65/Experiment/Scripts/train_100k_oct.sh)).
+We trained our own EfficientNetB4 on these 100k images ([script](https://github.com/datduong/ClassifyFovealHypoplasia/blob/5cffa3ea8694d25b89bde3dab07b04895cf0da65/Experiment/Scripts/train_100k_oct.sh), [already trained model]()).
+Please change the directory path according your own machine.

+### Train on our foveal hypoplasia images

+There are three kinds of predictions made from the images and metadata:
+1. Foveal Hypoplasia scores (continuous but can be treated as discrete from 1 to 4).
+2. LogMAR (continuous value).
+3. Driving score (derived from LogMAR).